matomo-org/developer-documentation/docs/Hooks.md

 Triggered when gathering all available scheduled report backend types.
 Plugins that provide their own scheduled reports backend should use this event to make their backend available.

-Parameters:
-- array $reportTypes An array mapping string IDs for each available scheduled report backend with icon paths for those backends.
-Add your new backend&#039;s ID to this array.

 Callback Signature:
 <pre><code>function(&amp;$reportTypes)</code></pre>
+- `array` `$reportTypes` An array mapping string IDs for each available scheduled report backend with icon paths for those backends.
+Add your new backend&#039;s ID to this array.

 Usages: